Doom modding: Editing

 Many level editors are available for Doom.
-The original Doom Editing Utility (DEU) was ported to a number of operating systems, but lost significance over time; many modern Doom editors still have their roots in DEU and its editing paradigm, including DETH, DeePsea, Linux Doom Editor, and Yadex and its fork Eureka.
-Other level editors include WadAuthor, Doom Builder (released in January 2003), and Doom Builder 2 (released in May 2009 as the successor to Doom Builder).
-Some Doom level editors, such as Doom Builder and Doom Builder 2, feature a 3D editing mode.
-As of now, these two have been discontinued, but a newer fork has been released and is regularly updated, known as GZDoom Builder.
-GZDoom Builder is also discontinued and is now being maintained as Ultimate Doom Builder.
+The original Doom Editing Utility (DEU) was ported to various operating systems, but lost significance over time; many modern Doom editors still have their roots in DEU and its editing paradigm, including DETH, DeePsea, Linux Doom Editor, and Yadex and its fork Eureka.
+Other level editors include WadAuthor, Doom Builder (released in January 2003), Doom Builder 2 (released in May 2009 as the successor to Doom Builder), GZDoom Builder (released in March 2012), and Doom Builder X (released in September 2017).
+Some Doom level editors, such as Doom Builder family feature a 3D editing mode.
+As of now, these variants have been discontinued, but a newer fork has been released and is regularly updated, known as Ultimate Doom Builder.

-Many specialized Doom editors are used to modify graphics and audio lumps, such asXWE, SLADE, Wintex, and SLumpEd.
-The DeHackEd executable patching utility modifies monsters, items, and weapon behavior.
-In ZDoom, users can create new monsters, weapons, and items through a scripting language called DECORATE, made to address many of the shortcomings of DeHackEd, such as not being able to add new objects, and not being able to deviate far from the behavior of the original weapons and monsters.

 WAD2 and WAD3

 In Quake, WAD files were replaced with PAK files.
 WAD files still remain in Quake files, though their use is limited to textures.
 Since WAD2 and WAD3 use a slightly larger directory structure, they are incompatible with Doom.